 Blue Santa in Leander is a Christmas assistance program that provides free blankets and space heaters when donations allow.
 You can get more info about this in our post about free Christmas help in Texas.

-Hidalgo County Community Service Agency has given away free space heaters in the past.
+Hidalgo County Community Service Agency gives away free space heaters every year.
 You may be able to get help from them if you are a low income resident of Hidalgo County and at least one member of your household is either disabled, a senior, or a child under age 6.
 You’ll need to contact them for details.

 Vermont